Pankajtanwarbanna/pankajtanwarbanna/articles/have-you-ever-thought-how-nodemon-works-internally-lets-build-our-own-nodemon-in-under-10-minutes.md

 npm link
 ```

-Now, anywhere in our system we can run any JavaScript file like this ‘nodekeeper <filename>’.
+Now, anywhere in our system we can run any JavaScript file like this `nodekeeper <filename>`.
 Really cool right?

 Let’s understand now, what child processes are.
 As we all know, NodeJs is single threaded but still we can take advantage of the child processes with the help of the `child_process` module.
 To scale our node app, It helps us to leverage parallel processing on multi-core CPUs.